 A recurring problem currently facing the securities industry involves elder abuse.
 The securities regulators have recognized the problem and have introduced new rules to combat it.
 Nevertheless, instances of elder abuse continue to occur.
 See here, here, here and here.
 Unscrupulous advisors take advantage of senior investors who may have difficulty reading and understanding account statements.
 Unsuitable investments may be sold to elderly clients who may not fully understand the risks involved in a particular investment.
 The complex investment products currently available to retail investors may be offered to senior investors who do not understand how these products work and what risks they entail.
 Madison investors who are senior citizens, or their friends or relatives, who believe they have been victimized, should consult the experienced securities litigation attorneys at Lubiner, Schmidt & Palumbo if they have questions regarding a particular investment or their account in general.

 The experienced securities fraud attorneys at Lubiner, Schmidt & Palumbo are ready to assist any Madison investors who feel they have been victimized by their financial advisor.
-Contact Lubiner, Schmidt & Palumbo for a free consultation.
+Contact Lubiner, Schmidt & Palumbo for a consultation.